codeplaysoftware/cuda-to-sycl-nbody/README.md

 Both DPC++ backends require the [DPC++ compiler](https://intel.github.io/llvm-docs/GetStartedGuide.html) to compile the SYCL code.

-The ComputeCpp backend requires the new Experimental version of the ComputeCpp compiler, which you can download from the [Codeplay website](https://developer.codeplay.com/products/computecpp/ce/download?experimental=true).

 ## Building

 This project uses CMake for build configuration.
-Build scripts for CUDA, DPC++ and ComputeCpp are located in `./scripts/`.
+Build scripts for CUDA and DPC++ are located in `./scripts/`.
 Note that these scripts include some hardcoded paths from our dev machine, and so will not work out-the-box.

-The CMake option `-DBACKEND` allows to select which backend ("CUDA", "DPCPP", or "COMPUTECPP") to build.
+The CMake option `-DBACKEND` allows to select which backend ("CUDA" or "DPCPP") to build.
 CUDA is built by default.
-The name of the built binary is suffixed with the backend (`nbody_cuda`, `nbody_dpcpp`, or `nbody_computecpp`).
+The name of the built binary is suffixed with the backend (`nbody_cuda` or `nbody_dpcpp`).

 The DPC++ backend, in turn, supports both an OpenCL & CUDA backend, both of which are built by default.
 If you are building on a machine without CUDA support, you can switch off the DPC++ CUDA backend with the flag `-DDPCPP_CUDA_SUPPORT=off`.